top of page

 ----------

-I hope this post will help you to save time, all the time that it took me to search for answers to my questions.
+I hope this post saves you the time it took me to find answers to all my questions.
 Should I start directly as an art business?
-Should I keep all my receipts?
-Should I open another bank account?
-Will it not be too much in this moment for me?
-Should I have a different email account for the admin?
-Which email account should I use for my social media? and many more… In comparison, Shakespeare’s Hamlet was an amateur with his doubts.
+Do I need to keep all my receipts?
+Should I open a separate bank account?
+Is it too much to handle right now?
+Should I use a different email account for admin tasks?
+Which email account should I link to my social media?
+And the list goes on...
+In comparison, Shakespeare’s Hamlet was a novice with his doubts!
 Ahaha!

 0 comments